 February 17, 2021

-In honor of Black History Month, we spoke to Ashley Innes, Resource Center Board member and Regional Director for HIV Community Operations at Gilead Sciences, Inc. to hear about her influences in the Black LGBTQ community.
+In honor of Black History Month, we spoke to Ashley Innes, Resource Center Board member and Regional Director for HIV Community Operations at Gilead Sciences, Inc. to hear about her influences in the Black LGBTQIA+ community.

 “Black History Month means acknowledging all the contributions that Black people have made to this country and the world as a whole.
 It’s recognizing that Black History is history, period.
 There is literally no America without us and that makes me humbled, proud, and angry at the same time.
 Angry at the legacy of slavery that built this country, yet humbled and proud of the resilience and greatness of my ancestors.
-And being LGBTQ adds an extra layer of struggle and pride.
+And being LGBTQIA+ adds an extra layer of struggle and pride.
 Black queer people were at the forefront of the civil rights movement and the gay rights movement because we had to be.
 As some of the most historically de-valued communities, we have created a legacy of fighting for social justice and creating spaces for ourselves and everyone around us to thrive.

 Black History month also means acknowledging how much Black people shaped and continue to shape pop culture.
 Black culture is pop culture, Black queer culture is pop culture, and I feel privileged to be who I am and continue the work of all those who came before me.”

-“I am inspired by all of the Black LGBTQ+ people in Dallas who chose public service.
+“I am inspired by all of the Black LGBTQIA+ people in Dallas who chose public service.
 Those who do the work every day to improve the lives of our community.
 And more specifically I am deeply influenced by powerful people like Janelle Monae, James Baldwin, and Audre Lorde.”

 How did they influence you or what was their impact on you?